KristofferC/KristofferC.github.io/content/post/tokenize.md

 ## Conclusion

-Doing these type of investigations has perhaps little practical use but it is, at leat to me, a lot of fun.
+Doing these type of investigations has perhaps little practical use but it is, at least to me, a lot of fun.
 Feel free to tweak the code to find the most common string literal (`Tokens.STRING`) or perhaps most common integer (``Tokens.INTEGER`) or anything else you can come up with.